- Sep 19, 2025 - Negligent Security - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Request Free Consultation

-call or text us 702-605-5000When it comes to personal injury cases, Ordinary Negligence Example scenarios often arise in negligent security claims.
+call or text us 702-605-5000In personal injury cases, ordinary negligence scenarios frequently arise in negligent security claims.
 These are when property owners or managers fail to take reasonable security measures that result in an injury to a visitor or tenant.
 This could be anything from poor lighting in parking lots to poorly fitted locks on apartment doors or a lack of security personnel in high-risk areas.
 Understanding ordinary negligence protects your rights.
 At Cloward Trial Lawyers, we work to allow victims of negligent security in Las Vegas to focus on the most important things in trying to seek justice and fair compensation.
+Contact a Las Vegas Negligent security lawyer in case you need legal advice.

 Ordinary negligence refers to the failure to act with the degree of care that a reasonably prudent person would have acted in the same circumstances.
 According to The Legal Information Institute, it is an action when someone has failed to be responsible to another individual, causing that person harm or injury.
 In a negligent security case, ordinary negligence might be defined by the property owner who failed to act reasonably in ways that placed visitors or residents at an undue risk.